EBI-Metabolights/guides/docs/index.md

 ![Portal](assets/images/NEW_GUIDES/GuidedSubmission_OnlineEditor.png)

-Studies can be edited **online** or **downloaded and edited in eg. MS Excel**.
+Studies can be edited **online** or **downloaded and edited in e.g., MS Excel**.

 It is important **not to remove existing columns, change column order or alter column headers** when editing, as the format is a fixed requirement linked to validation.
-Additional columns can be added, eg. in the Samples Section by choosing **+factor**, to better describe samples.
+Additional columns can be added, e.g., in the Samples Section by choosing **+factor**, to better describe samples.
 This should be done online before downloading files.

 Some sections of metadata require ontology fields.
 When adding information using the online options, ontology options will appear as you type.
 If uploading a file without ontologies added, the Online Editor will prompt you to select ontologies in the fields above the tables.